 How to Find a Cheap Rental Car

-It used to be that to get the best deal on a rental car, you had to call around to all of the rental car companies to see who could offer the lowest price.
+It used to be that to get the best deal on a rental car, you had to call around to all the rental car companies to see which would offer the lowest price.
 Now, thanks to the internet, you can make sure you’re spending as little as possible on your car rental in no time by following our simple formula.

 - Figure Out What Kind of Vehicle You Need

 - Check the Other Aggregator Sites

 - See If You Can Get a Better Deal Directly From the Rental Car Company

 - Book the Best Deal

 - Check Back a Week Before Your Trip to See If Prices Have Dropped